prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "Everything has beauty, but not everyone sees it." -Confucius

 If we look closely, everything around us was innovation at one point of time.
-Whether it's mobile-phone, laptop, pen, airplane or a simple tire in the vehicle.
+Whether it's a mobile-phone, laptop, pen, airplane or a simple tire in the vehicle.
-Everything have lots of efforts inside them.
+Everything has lots of effort inside them.
 See the beauty of it & don't take them for granted.

 <br/>

 Reading alone is not enough, take inspiration from above quotes & apply them in your life too.

-There are so much more of these.
+There are so many more of these.
 I think I need to create a 3rd part..